TheGabrielHoward/IOS-sounds/README.md

 - Initial Release

 ## Credits
-- Fleaurus for the IOS Media sounds
+- Fleaurus for some IOS sounds
 - Topjohnwun for Magisk